sygmaprotocol/sygma-sdk/examples/evm-to-evm-erc20-contract-call/README.md

-## Sygma SDK ERC20 Example
+## Sygma SDK ERC20 + Contract Call Example

 This is an example script that demonstrates the functionality of the SDK using the Sygma ecosystem.
-The script showcases an ERC20 token transfer between the same account on two different testnets using the Sygma SDK.
+The script showcases an ERC20 token transfer with a contract call between the same account on two different testnets using the Sygma SDK.

 ## Prerequisites